 - Understand what online tools work best for which institutions

-- Advanced usage tips for each tool based on case studies
+- Collect advanced usage tips for each tool based on case studies

 - Each school only needs to purchase one 'seat,' so feel free to share your screen with co-workers, or set up a projection room for a larger staff training.